ExtropyIO/awesome-mina-security/README.md

 # awesome-mina-security

-A curated list of Mina resources with a focus on security.
+A curated list of Mina resources with a focus on security from [Extropy.io](https://www.extropy.io/) .

 ## Getting started
 👉🏻 [Mina and zkApp essentials](./GettingStarted/MinaAndZkAppEssentials.md)\